View Source LastfmArchive (lastfm_archive v0.10.0)

 Options:

 • :interval - default 1000(ms), the duration between successive Lastfm API requests.
-This provides a control for request rate.
-The default interval ensures a safe rate that is within Lastfm's term of service: no more than 5 requests per second
+This default interval ensures a safe request rate that is within Lastfm's term of service: no more than 5 requests per second

-• :overwrite - default false (not available currently), if sets to true the system will (re)fetch and overwrite any previously downloaded data.
+• :overwrite - default false, if sets to true the tool will (re)fetch and overwrite any previously downloaded data.
 Use this option to refresh the file archive.
-Otherwise (false), the system will not be making calls to Lastfm to check and re-fetch data if existing data chunks / pages are found.
-This speeds up archive updating
+Otherwise (false), the system will not be making calls to Lastfm to re-fetch data if existing data chunks / pages are found.

-• :per_page - default 200, number of scrobbles per page in archive.
+• :per_page - default 200, number of scrobbles per file.
 The default is the max number of tracks per request permissible by Lastfm

 config :lastfm_archive,